CloudCannon/Hugo-conf-2022/content/_index.md

           - speaker: e8804521-2be8-4d8b-b544-45d4ac695a0b
       - time_string:
         type: Tech talk
-        title: Giving your content team full autonomy with a Hugo CMS
-        description: >-
-          Hand over the reins of your Hugo site to your content team with CloudCannon.
-In this talk we will learn how to build pages visually, use a custom component library, and simplify collaboration on your Hugo projects.
-        speakers:
-          - speaker: mr.large
-      - time_string:
-        type: Workshop
-        title: How to Achieve Perfect Google Lighthouse Scores Using Hugo
-        description: >-
-          I will provide a step by step breakdown on how to find the easter egg in Google Lighthouse when you achieve perfect scores by using Hugo.
-        speakers:
-          - speaker: 0f5d9642-5901-4193-8a51-0ee3b25859d7
-      - time_string:
-        type: Tech talk
         title: 'Beyond the Static: Adding Interactivity to Your Hugo Sites'
         description: >-
           We all know Hugo as one of the best static site generators available